 Providing high quality residential care for older people in the Auckland region is the mission of CHT.
 Its reach extends throughout the upper North Island, encompassing fourteen sites including its head office.
-Although this work is motivated by the provision of ideal care of the elderly rather than profitability, CEO Max Robins says this does not equate to not having to make a return.
+Although this work is motivated by the provision of ideal care of the elderly rather than profitability, CHT says this does not equate to not having to make a return.

 Another efficiency recently made was to install FileVision Health, initially for its smartly structured, scalable document management capacity.

-The first foray into the process of installing and integrating FileVision Health at CHT was for Max to set up a new directory system for the entire Trust.
-This he did in order that the 2,400 folders and thousands of files could be transferred and retrieved logically and identically by staff at the different sites.
+The first foray into the process of installing and integrating FileVision Health at CHT was for to set up a new directory system for the entire Trust.
+This they did in order so the 2,400 folders and thousands of files could be transferred and retrieved logically and identically by staff at the different sites.
 He describes re-designing the paper management system as a “massive task”, but in retrospect, well worth the effort.
-Max says he’s enjoying the reliability the software allows him.
-What’s good, he says, is “the certainty that when you go to look for certain electronically stored documents, they’ll be there.
+CHT are now enjoying the reliability the software allows them.
+What’s good, they say, is “the certainty that when you go to look for certain electronically stored documents, they’ll be there.
 With our old system, staff might have inadvertently dragged and deleted a folder, or at least have deposited it somewhere hard to find.
 FileVision Health means we’re not spending any valuable time recovering files.”

-With the simultaneous tasks of managing a lot of people, a swag of building facilities, and copious contracts, Max admits he has one IT system for finance, billing; another for patient management and billing, and another for the payroll.
+With the simultaneous tasks of managing a lot of people, a swag of building facilities, and copious contracts, CHT admits they have one IT system for finance, billing; another for patient management and billing, and another for the payroll.
 The overarching aim, he says, is to continue increasing the flow of electronic documentation; resulting in the easy integration of these systems.
-“I think that in the long run, FileVision Health, which seems pretty intuitive and easy to understand, will bring us immense benefits, and integrate much more for us, such as letting us manage all of our supplier contacts from one central source, and have them accessible to staff from everywhere,” Max says.
+“I think that in the long run, FileVision Health, which seems pretty intuitive and easy to understand, will bring us immense benefits, and integrate much more for us, such as letting us manage all of our supplier contacts from one central source, and have them accessible to staff from everywhere,” CHT says.
 “It’s streamlining us, making our information systems less cumbersome and more secure.”